jndiogo/sibila/README.md

 openchat = LlamaCppModel("models/openchat-3.5-1210.Q5_K_M.gguf")

 openchat.query_pydantic(Info,
-                       "Just be helpful.",
+                        "Just be helpful.", # system message
                         "Who was the first man in the moon?")
 ```

 Outputs an object of class Info, initialized with the model's output: